21 DAYS OF PRAYER & FASTING | January 1st- 21st, 2023

 Join us this year as we kick-off the new year right with 21 days of prayer and fasting.
 As a church, we want to give God the first 21 days (and all of it truthfully) through an intentional time of drawing near to Him through prayer and fasting.
-Specifically this year we are asking Him to "Teach us to Pray" just as the original disciples did.
+Specifically this year we are asking Him to help us "Engage" in His Kingdom work on Earth just as the original disciples did.
 Below you will find more information on fasting and prayer, as well as a guide to help us commit to be praying about the same things together as one family each day.
 The best is yet to come and we're better together!
 This year we are hosting opportunities for you to join others at one of our locations and pray together.
 We will have some worship time and one of our pastors or staff members will lead us through that day's prayer initiative.
 Come join us and don't miss out on this special time.

 Opportunities to pray with others: